STEM-Alliance/robot/README.md

 |B | 60% |
 |A | 40% |

-The Right Y axis controls the indexer
+The Left Y axis controls the indexer

-This controller will also control the arms
+The Left and Right bumpers (buttons above the triggers) control the climbing arms.

 ## Moorhead Robot Control